Brazil: Social Justice and Sustainable Development

 (LACB 3005/ 3 credits / 45 class hours)

 The Race, Gender, and Sustainable Development in Brazil course explores the historical and present struggles of Afro-descendants to dismantle a complex and violent system of discriminatory and exclusionary practices.
 It studies Afro-descendant social participation and development efforts.
 Particular attention is dedicated to the historical construction of Afro-descendant identity, the influence of Afro-descendant social and political movements, and recent governmental affirmative action to address racial discrimination and exclusion.
 The seminar also explores how human degradation is linked to environmental degradation.
-Within the thematic modules, emphasis is placed on efforts to achieve sustainable human and ecological relationships.
+Within the thematic modules, emphasis is placed on efforts to achieve sustainable human relationships.
 Students will consider the influence of Afro-descendant and indigenous systems of knowledge, the building and strengthening of solidarity-based economies, and citizen participation.
-They will look at the formulation and implementation of ecological public policies and community-generated articulations of new, creative visions of relations with the natural universe.
+They will look at the formulation and implementation of public policies focused on social and restorative justice and community-generated articulations of new, creative visions of human relations.

 Research Methods and Ethics - syllabus (PDF)